Far Away from the Sun: Background

-Musical style, writing, composition
+Style

 The album's style has been frequently compared to fellow Swedish black metal band Dissection.
 However, Chronicles of Chaos wrote that "Their style is less aggressive than Dissection, but more intricate" and "their melodic parts are usually either harmonized or have countermelodies".
 According to Rudolfsson, "When I entered the picture, most of the album was already written and ready to be rehearsed, but I still helped with some riffs, lyrics and arrangements."
 It has also been described as "cold, raw and epic", and "For most of the record tremolo guitars, blast beats and an oversaturated vocal dominate.
 There is a touch of gothic metal that a lot of the mid nineties black metal releases incorporated."

 Artwork

 The artwork was created by Kristian "Necrolord" Wåhlin, a friend of the band at the time and who lived in the same city.
 Karlén later purchased the original painting from Wåhlin, and is therefore one of only three he has ever agreed to sell, along with Tiamat's albums "Wildhoney" and "Clouds".
 According to guitarist Anders Brolycke,"Nisse had this vision about this special place out there for him, as he felt he didn't belong to this world and Kristian perfectly reproduced it for him."
 This will explain then, why, when you look closely, you realise there are no lights emanating from this ominous looking castle, hidden in some god-forsaken land.
 "No, and this was intentional as light means life.
 And there's no life to be found here."